scottyschup/ruby-curriculum/w2d2/hiding.md

 know how that happens).

 Instance variables cannot be accessed outside the class so they are always "private" by default.
-You can however use [`attr_accessor`](http://ruby-doc.org/core-2.0/Module.html#method-i-attr_accessor) to expose instance variables and allow people to get or set them.
+You can however use [`attr_accessor`][attr-accessor] to expose instance variables and allow people to get or set them.

 ## Shy Code

 We mentioned safety and a simple interface as reasons that you might want to create private methods.
 Also, you want to make it easy to change and extend your code.
 The more you expose to users of the class